thib3113/unifi-blockips-srv/README.md

 to delete an IP
 `DELETE /?token=tatayoyo2&ips[]=127.0.0.1`

+To flush all ips :
+`POST /flush?token=tatayoyo`

-token will be check against ADD_CHECKSUM or RM_CHECKSUM .
+token will be checked against ADD_CHECKSUM or RM_CHECKSUM .
 You can use this site to generate your checksum : https://emn178.github.io/online-tools/sha256.html

 To secure data in the container, you can pass ENV via `/app/.env` ( respecting .env format ) .

+# Crowdsec
+to enable crowdsec you need to set env `CROWDSEC_URL` and `CROWDSEC_API_KET` (or `CROWDSEC_CLIENT_CERT` and `CROWDSEC_CLIENT_KEY` and `CROWDSEC_CLIENT_CA`) so it will connect directly to your crowdsec instance .

+/!\ Using crowdsec will flush on every startup !

 # How to block the Ips